IDMNYU/DM2173-Motion-Graphics-Studio-SP17/end_of_semester_deliverables.md

 ---

-### Create a google drive folder labeled as MGS Spring 2017 your first and last name (i.e. MGS Spring 2017 De Angela Duff) and share with deangela.duff@nyu.edu
+### Create a google drive folder labeled "MGS Spring 2017 your first and last name" (i.e. MGS Spring 2017 De Angela Duff) and share with deangela.duff@nyu.edu

 with a correpsponding folder for the following projects with their corresponding files.
 * self-portrait or song intonation